 Humble Umbels - the Architectural Collection

-Our Plantsman's 6 plant collection includes, Eryngium eburnium, Eryngium yuccifolium, Eryngium agavifolium, Molopospermum peloponnesiacum, Eryngium venustum, and Selinum wallichianum.
+Our Plantsman's 6 plant collection includes, Eryngium eburnium, Eryngium yuccifolium, Eryngium giganteum, Molopospermum peloponnesiacum, Ligusticum lucidum, and Seseli gummifera.
 Plants supplied in 9cm pots.
+Contents may vary according to season and availability.

 Umbels or Umbellifers is the word horticulturalists use to describe plants that are mainly in the umbelliferae family (now Apiaceae ) with flowers that are composed of hundreds of individual florets held in flattened cloud-like discs.
 Their intricate structures always reward closer inspection.
 Insects like them too and they are some of the best flowers for attracting hoverflies, bees and other insect allies in the summer and late summer and autumn garden.